ofallonlabs/saeedmirshekari/_src/blog/hiring-full-stack-developer-full-time-remote.md

 **How to Apply:**

-Please submit your resume along with a portfolio or examples of your previous work to info@saeedmirshekari.com.
+Please submit your resume along with a portfolio or examples of your previous work to info@saeedmirshekari.com with the exact title of "Job Application: Full-Stack Developer".
 Be sure to highlight your experience in building new platforms from scratch.
 We start reviewing applications as they come starting March 29, 2025.